 - Tenderness, swelling, pain, stiffness, or puffiness at the front, sides, and around the joint

 - Sometimes pain is felt in the back of the joint

 - Sometimes there is pain without swelling or tenderness

-- Quick onset due to a known event or advances slowly over time
+- A quick onset of the condition due to a known event, or slow advancement over time

-- Increased skin temperature, warm to the touch, redness, over the area
+- Increased skin temperature, warmth to the touch, or redness over the entire area

 - Difficulty in movement of the affected joint with limited range of motion

 - Increased pain and discomfort upon movement and use of joint